sadespresso/sadespresso/README.md

 ### ✨ Fun facts

-* I love 💖 iced caramel macchiato
+* I love 💖 iced mocha
 * Campfire strummer 🎸
 * a ISFP-T

-> If you wanna grab coffee, hit me up on any of my socials. (not Twitter tho)
+> If you wanna grab coffee, hit me up on any of my socials.
 <!--
 **sadespresso/sadespresso** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.